HowTo: pxlBlck – Install and configure the pxlBlck plugin

 Does anyone have a tip for me?

-2. I have just built this project using one of your PCBs.
+2. I have just built this project using one of yours PCBs.
 There appears to be a missing step to solder the 'SJ1' jumper to connect pin D4 to the matrix.
 This probably should be in the "Solder the LED panel to the circuit board" section.

 Kommentar hinterlassen